 1/4 cup coconut aminos, or tamari/soy sauce to taste

-Optional: 1 teaspoon tapioca starch mixed with 1 tablespoon water
+Optional: 1 teaspoon tapioca starch or cornstarch mixed with 1 tablespoon water

 1/4 cup thinly sliced green onions